Schism

 Overview

 Schism is an interactive fiction game where players control Doliturne, a double agent between the Church of Thousand Eyes and the Order of Antlers.
-I designed and implemented the report writing system, faction tracking mechanics, and dialogue systems using Articy Draft.
-Players investigate objects, solve puzzles, and gather insights to write reports that influence faction relationships and story outcomes.
+I designed and implemented the report writing system, faction tracking, and dialogue in Articy Draft (using flow fragments, global variables, and pin conditions), then exported to Unreal.
+Players investigate objects, solve puzzles, and gather insights to write reports that change faction standing and story outcomes.

 Project Context

 Players play as Doliturne, heir to the Church of Thousand Eyes who becomes a double agent for the Order of Antlers.
-The core loop: investigate objects and dialogue to collect insights, then write reports to both factions.
-Reports determine Faction Affinity values, which drive story progression and ending variations.
+Core loop: investigate objects and dialogue to collect insights, then write reports to both factions.
+Reports update Faction Affinity (tracked in Articy), which drives story progression and ending variations.

 My Responsibilities